jennihultman/MMB-117/03_Joining reads, filtering, OTUs.md

 How much of the reads assembled?
 How about the negative control?

 ## Filtering reads and transforming them to fasta format
-From now on we will use usearch tools from Robert Edgar.
-Read more at https://drive5.com/usearch/
+From now on we will use vsearch tools wich are free version of usearch from Robert Edgar.
+Read more at https://drive5.com/usearch/ and https://manpages.debian.org/testing/vsearch/vsearch.1.en.html

 ```
-vsearch --fastq_filter sample1_pear.assembled.fastq --threads 2 --fastq_maxee 1 --relabel @ --fastq_minlen 350 --fastaout sample1_pear.assembled.usearch.trimmed.fasta -threads 2
+vsearch --fastq_filter sample_pear --fastq_maxee 1 --relabel @ --fastq_minlen 350 --fastaout sample1_pear.assembled.vsearch.trimmed.fasta
 ```
 And with script:
 ```